kubernetes/enhancements/keps/sig-node/20200203-memory-manager.md

 As mentioned above, This feature will provide basic validation of configuration for administrators.

 NOTE:
 - For hugepages, at the moment(v1.17), Node Allocateble feature does not support reserving hugepages, so that Memory Manager will not have Pre Reserved Zone for hugepages.
-Once Node Allocatable feature will support hugepages reservation(#83541), Pre Reserved Zone for hugapages will work in the same manner of conventional memory.
+Once Node Allocatable feature will support hugepages reservation(#83541), Pre Reserved Zone for hugepages will work in the same manner of conventional memory.

 #### OOM Score Enforcement